krzentner/language-world/data/text-davinci-003/basic_md/door-lock-2.md

-    - When the robot's gripper is not vertically aligned with the lock handle, the robot should move gripper to left of lock handle.
+    - When the robot's gripper is not above the door handle and the robot's gripper is not in front of the door handle, the robot should move gripper to front of door handle.
-    - When the robot's gripper is near the lock handle, the robot should move gripper around lock handle.
+    - When the robot's gripper is almost above the door handle and the robot's gripper is not around dial, the robot should move gripper around dial.
-    - When the robot's gripper is around the lock handle, the robot should turn clockwise to lock and counter-clockwise to unlock.
+    - When the robot's gripper is near dial, the robot should rotate dial clockwise or counterclockwise to lock or unlock the door.